-5.3 A\ (ASTAR)
+5.3 A (ASTAR)

-A\ is a best-first path finding algorithm that uses distance from origin (G) and estimated cost to goal (H) to find the best path [33].
-The algorithm is widely used [36, 57, 59, 66].
+A is a best-first path finding algorithm that uses distance from origin (G) and estimated cost to goal (H) to find the best path (Hart et al. 1968).
+The algorithm is widely used (Pearl 1984; Russell et al. 2003; Stout 1997; Hui et al. 2004).

-A\ is a natural choice for DDP optimization since the objective function described above is actually a Euclidean distance measure to the desired goal of maximum attainment and minimum costs.
-Hence, for the second potion of the ASTAR heuristic, we can make direct use of Equation 2.
+A is a natural choice for DDP optimization since the objective function described above is actually a Euclidean distance measure to the desired goal of maximum attainment and minimum costs.
+Hence, for the second potion of the ASTAR heuristic, we can make direct use of (2).

 The ASTAR algorithm keeps a closed list in order to prevent backtracking.
 We begin by adding the starting state to the closed list.
-In each "round," a list of neighbors is populated from the series of possible states reached by making a change to a single mitigation.
+In each "round", a list of neighbors is populated from the series of possible states reached by making a change to a single mitigation.
 If that neighbor is not on the closed list, two calculations are made:

 - G = Distance from the start to the current state plus the additional distance between the current state and that neighbor. - H = Distance from that neighbor to the goal (an ideal spot, usually 0 cost and a high attainment).
-For DDP models, we use Equation 2 to compute H.
+For DDP models, we use (2) to compute H.

-The best neighbor is the one with the lowest F=G+H. The algorithm "travels" to that neighbor and adds it to the closed list.
-Part of the optimality of the A\ algorithm is that the distance to the goal is underestimated.
+The best neighbor is the one with the lowest F = G + H. The algorithm "travels" to that neighbor and adds it to the closed list.
+Part of the optimality of the A algorithm is that the distance to the goal is underestimated.
 Thus, the final goal is never actually reached by ASTAR.
 Our implementation terminates once it stops finding better solutions for a total of ten rounds.
 This number was chosen to give ample time for ASTAR to become "unstuck" if it hits a corner early on.